-Bio03 Isothermality Bio15 Precipitation Seasonality Bio04 Temperature Seasonality Bio16 Precipitation of Wettest Quarter Bio05 Max Temperature of Warmest Month Bio17 Precipitation of Driest Quarter Bio06 Min Temperature of Coldest Month Bio18 Precipitation of Warmest Quarter Bio07 Temperature Annual Range Bio19 Precipitation of Coldest Quarter Bio08 Mean Temperature of Wettest Quarter Altitude Elevation Bio09 Mean Temperature of Driest Quarter Bio10 Mean Temperature of Warmest Quarter Bio11 Mean Temperature of Coldest Quarter Bio12 Annual Precipitation
+Bio03 Isothermality Bio15 Precipitation Seasonality Bio04 Temperature Seasonality Bio16 Precipitation of Wettest Quarter Bio05 Max Temperature of Warmest Month Bio17 Precipitation of Driest Quarter Bio06 Min Temperature of Coldest Month Bio18 Precipitation of Warmest Quarter Bio07 Temperature Annual Range Bio19 Precipitation of Coldest Quarter Bio08 Mean Temperature of Wettest Quarter Altitude Elevation Bio09 Mean Temperature of Driest Quarter Bio10 Mean Temperature of Warmest Quarter A Bio11 Mean Temperature of Coldest Quarter Bio12 Annual Precipitation

-This ensemble of four global climate models was used to processing the limitations, unsureness, that is related by one global climate model in strictly predicting for future climate trend [30].
-Several studies have reported the remarkable development of utilizing the multimodel group technique emerges as the foremost strategy for reducing model uncertain [31].
-To combine GCMs with equal weight, ArcGIS was used, and arithmetic mean arithmetic was commonly applied to combine multiple models.
-Regarding of the arithmetic average, Arithmetic mean has been commonly applied to utilize multiple models such as, ArcGIS was ensemble, incorporating the General Circulation Models (GCMs) with uniform weighting [10].
+This ensemble of four global climate models was used to process the limitations, unsureness, that are related to the use of one global climate model for strictly predicting future climate trends [30].
+Several studies have reported that the remarkable development of utilizing the multimodel group technique has emerged as the foremost strategy for reducing model uncertainty [31].
+To combine GCMs with equal weights, ArcGIS was used, and arithmetic mean arithmetic was commonly applied to combine multiple models.
+Regarding the arithmetic average, the arithmetic mean has been commonly applied to utilize multiple models, such as ArcGIS, which is an ensemble that incorporates general circulation models (GCMs) with uniform weighting [10].

-The current climatic data was obtained from WorldClim version 2.1.
+The current climatic data were obtained from WorldClim version 2.1.
 This dataset comprises climate information spanning the temporal range from 1970 to 2000, while future projections extend from 2021 to 2100[32].
-The datasets for both the present and future climatic conditions were acquired with a spatial resolution of 30 seconds, equivalent to approximately (km)2 and accessed from the WorldClim database.
+The datasets for both the present and future climatic conditions were acquired with a spatial resolution of 30 seconds, equivalent to approximately (km)2, and were accessed from the WorldClim database.
 Future climate data were sourced from CMIP6, demonstrating both qualitative and quantitative advancements over prior phases such as CMIP5.
-These improvements encompass a more precise representation of physical phenomena, simulated variables, and enhanced spatial granularity[10].
-Furthermore, comparative analyses with CMIP5 indicate superior performance in terms of resolution in CMIP6[33].
-The refined resolution in CMIP6 contributes to more substantial scientific insights[34].
+These improvements encompass a more precise representation of physical phenomena, simulated variables, and enhanced spatial granularity [10].
+Furthermore, comparative analyses with CMIP5 indicate superior performance in terms of resolution in CMIP6 [33].
+The refined resolution in CMIP6 contributes to more substantial scientific insights [34].

-The CMIP6 utilizes scenarios based on the Shared Socioeconomic Pathways (SSPs), these can be broadly classified into two categories: challenges to mitigation efforts and barriers to adaptation initiatives.
-SSP1 exhibits minimal impediments to both mitigation and adaptation, emphasizing policies focused on improving human welfare and promoting the advancement of clean energy technologies, and safeguarding natural ecosystems.
-Conversely, Regional Rivalry (SSP3) is marked by significant challenges to both mitigation and adaptation, prioritizing nationalist policies that address local and regional concerns over global priorities.
-Inequality (SSP4) is characterized with considerable challenges to adaptation but fewer hurdles to mitigation, whereas Fossil-fueled Development (SSP5) faces substantial challenges in mitigation but fewer obstacles in adaptation efforts.
+The CMIP6 utilizes scenarios based on shared socioeconomic pathways (SSPs), which can be broadly classified into two categories: challenges to mitigation efforts and barriers to adaptation initiatives.
+SSP1 exhibits minimal impediments to both mitigation and adaptation, emphasizing policies focused on improving human welfare, promoting the advancement of clean energy technologies, and safeguarding natural ecosystems.
+Conversely, regional rivalry (SSP3) is marked by significant challenges to both mitigation and adaptation, prioritizing nationalist policies that address local and regional concerns over global priorities.
+Inequality (SSP4) is characterized by considerable challenges to adaptation but fewer hurdles to mitigation, whereas fossil fuel development (SSP5) faces substantial challenges in mitigation but fewer obstacles in adaptation efforts.
 [35].

-Particularly, SSP2 (Middle of the Road) delineates a situation characterized by moderate hurdles concerning both mitigation and adaptation efforts, for trend analysis, two SSPs were chosen for scrutiny: SSP2-4.5 and SSP5-8.5 [36][36].
-These scenarios were chosen to simulate the distribution patterns of three species under expected future climate circumstances.
+In particular, SSP2 (middle of the road) delineates a situation characterized by moderate hurdles concerning both mitigation and adaptation efforts; for trend analysis, two SSPs were chosen for scrutiny: SSP2-4.5 and SSP5-8.5 [36][36].
+These scenarios were chosen to simulate the distribution patterns of the three species under the expected future climate conditions.
 The choice of these SSPs was informed by their depiction of both moderate and extreme emission trajectories, along with a range of mitigation and adaptation approaches.
-This intentional selection enables the analysis of a "Middle of the Road"

-scenario and a "Fossil-fueled Development" scenario, covering a broad spectrum of extremes in contrast to existing adaptation and mitigation efforts [11].
+This intentional selection enables the analysis of a "Middle of the Road" scenario and a "Fossil-fueled Development" scenario, covering a broad spectrum of extremes in contrast to existing adaptation and mitigation efforts [11].